user-saddam123/Technical-Support-Analysis-Onyx-Data-May2024-Challenge/README.md

  * **Recommendation:** Expand chat support availability during after-hours and weekends to address the surge in ticket volume.
 Consider implementing live chat features or virtual assistants.
 #

+# How this project insights and recomendation Benefits to Stakeholders:
+ *  **Improved Customer Satisfaction:** By implementing the recommendations, such as enhancing product setup support, reducing email response times, and prioritizing high-priority tickets, you can significantly improve customer satisfaction.
+This will lead to happier customers, increased customer retention, and potentially more positive brand perception.

+ * **Enhanced Efficiency and Productivity:** The recommendations around leveraging chatbots and AI, targeted agent training, and optimizing chat support for after-hours will improve the efficiency of your technical support center.
+This will allow agents to handle more complex issues and reduce overall resolution times.

+ * **Data-Driven Decision Making:** This project provides stakeholders with valuable data and insights into the performance of the technical support center.
+This data can be used to make informed decisions about resource allocation, service level agreements (SLAs), and overall support strategies.

+ * **Identification of Areas for Improvement:** The analysis highlights areas where the technical support center can improve, such as product setup support and phone support satisfaction.
+By addressing these areas, stakeholders can ensure the support center is meeting the needs of customers.
+#
+#

+# My Learnings from the Project:

+ * **Technical Skills:** I have gained valuable skills in data analysis, data visualization, and technical support center operations.
+This includes working with data sets, using Power BI for data analysis and reporting, and understanding key metrics related to technical support performance.

+ * **Problem-Solving:** I have learned how to approach a complex problem, such as analyzing technical support performance, by breaking it down into smaller, more manageable tasks.
+I have also identified the root causes of issues and developed solutions to address them.

+ * **Industry Knowledge:** I've gained valuable insights into the inner workings of a technical support center.
+I understand the different channels customers use to contact support, the types of issues they encounter, and the metrics used to measure performance.

+#
+#

+**This project is the result of over 5-7 days of hard work, and I invite you to 👍 like, share, and connect with me on [LinkedIn](https://www.linkedin.com/in/saddam-ansari-dataanalyst/).**

+I hope scrolling through this project provides you with insightful understanding.

+Thank you for taking the time to view my project.

+#

+## How you can help me:

+I've successfully completed over 55 Power BI projects, all showcased in my [Novypro portfolio](https://www.novypro.com/profile_projects/saddamansari).
+You're all invited to visit my portfolio and explore these amazing projects!

+**Additionally, I'm currently seeking internship or entry-level opportunities.
+If you have any opportunities available or need a freelance Power BI project completed, please connect with me on LinkedIn.**

+Looking forward to connecting with you all!

+#

+### Created and Presented by-

+Saddam Ansari @Aspiring Data Analyst [LinkedIn](https://www.linkedin.com/in/saddam-ansari-dataanalyst/)

+Location: India

+THE END